RiccoWrld/web103_finalproject/README.md

 ## 🌟 Features

+### 🪪 Authentication ✅
+Users will be able to create an account, log in, and securely access their personalized habit data.

+### 🗂️ Habit Card ✅
+Each habit will be displayed as a card showing its name, progress, category, and completion status, allowing users to easily track and manage their habits.

 ### 🧠 Habit Dashboard ✅
 Users can view all their habits in one place with progress tracking and streak counts.